 Independent Scotland would have migrants commissioner, says Somerville

-The Social Justice Secretary said the commissioner would ‘speak up for’ those who have chosen to move to Scotland from other countries.
+Social justice secretary says commissioner would ‘speak up’ for those who chose to move to Scotland

 An independent Scotland could have a migrants commissioner to champion the rights of those who have moved to the country from other nations.

-Social Justice Secretary Shirley-Anne Somerville stressed migrants were an “important part” of Scottish society, as she confirmed the SNP would seek to create such a post if Scotland leaves the UK.
+Social justice secretary Shirley-Anne Somerville stressed migrants are an “important part” of Scottish society, as she confirmed the SNP would seek to create such a post if Scotland leaves the UK.

-Ms Somerville said: “Migrants are an important part of the fabric of Scottish society – enriching our culture, boosting our economy and contributing to our communities.
+“Migrants are an important part of the fabric of Scottish society – enriching our culture, boosting our economy and contributing to our communities,” Ms Somerville said.

 “After independence, this Government would appoint a migrants commissioner to speak up for individuals and families, including the hundreds of thousands of EU citizens who call Scotland home, to ensure migrants’ voices are heard at the highest level.”

-Ms Somerville said: “Unlike the UK Government, who rejected the Windrush review’s recommendation to establish this role, we are committed to protecting the rights and equality of migrants – alongside all our citizens – in an independent nation.
+“Unlike the UK Government, who rejected the Windrush review’s recommendation to establish this role, we are committed to protecting the rights and equality of migrants – alongside all our citizens – in an independent nation,” Ms Somerville said.

 “Under our proposals, it will be up to individuals to decide whether Scottish citizenship is something they want to pursue, but we are clear that people from around the world will always be welcome in Scotland.”